Marceillo/eco-shave/README.md

 * ```pip3 install gunicorn~=20.1``` - This installs gunicorn
 * ```pip3 freeze --local > requirements.txt``` - This will add gunicorn to the requirements.txt file

-10. Create a file in the root directory named "Procfile" and add the nessesary lines to the settings.py file:
+10. Create a file in the root directory named "Procfile" and add the necessary lines to the settings.py file:

 - Procfile:
 * ```web: gunicorn "proejec_name".wsgi``` - "project_name" stands for the name of your project
 - settings.py:
 * ```DEBUG = False``` - This is the debug line in the settings.py file.
 It is very important that debug is never set to "True" on a deployed webpage for security reasons.
 While in development, DEBUG should be set to "True"
-* ```,'.herokuapp.com'``` needs to be added to the "ALLOWED_HOSTS" section in the settings.py file, so that heroku has the permission to access the project.
+* ```,'.herokuapp.com'``` needs to be added to the "ALLOWED_HOSTS" section in the settings.py file, so that Heroku has permission to access the project.

 11. Now it is time to create the application on Heroku: